ApesofWrath/WPILib-Python-Test/README.md

 # WPILib-Python-Test

+_NOTE: This documentation is old and will be updated when the robot code is more stable_

 Robot code for the FRC 2024 "Crescendo" competition even though we probably won't be using it for 2024 (Womp-Womp)

 **External Software**